-The Prep ensures:-
+The Prep ensures: -

-- 1. All staff receive Emergency first aid at Work training every three years to complete (EFAW) certification.
-Last complete 4 January 2016. - 2.
-Appointed members of staff complete the 3 day First Aid at Work (FAW) training course and undergo the 2 day refresher training every 3 years. - 3.
-There are sufficient trained first aiders to cover day to day and other school activities. - 4.
-A first aider (paediatric first aid for EYFS pupils) accompanies pupils on visits out of school - 5.
-First aiders give immediate help to those with common injuries or illnesses and those arising from specific hazards, and where necessary ensure that an ambulance or other professional medical help is called. - 6.
+- All staff receive Emergency first aid at Work training every three years to complete (EFAW) certification.
+Last complete 7 January 2019.
+Appointed members of staff complete the 3-day First Aid at Work (FAW) training course and undergo the 2-day refresher training every 3 years. - 2.
+There are sufficient trained first aiders to cover day to day and other school activities. - 3.
+A first aider (paediatric first aid for EYFS pupils) accompanies pupils on visits out of school - 4.
+First aiders give immediate help to those with common injuries or illnesses and those arising from specific hazards, and where necessary ensure that an ambulance or other professional medical help is called. - 5.
 The school also have appointed persons (FAW) in addition to first aiders.
-Such persons will have received more formal training to take charge when someone becomes ill or is injured, to look after first aid equipment, e.g. restocking of supplies and ensuring that an ambulance or other professional medical help is called when appropriate. - 7.
-Sevenoaks Prep School has an appointed doctor from a local practice - 8.
-Appointed staff undergo yearly training in the administration of adrenaline (Epipens) to treat anaphylactic shock. - 9.
-The Annual Consent for Administering Medication and First Aid for Pupils form is received at the beginning of each academic year specifying any allergies or medical conditions and giving authority to act on behalf of the parents in a medical emergency (in loco parentis) until they can be contacted.
-(See appendix 9)
+Such persons will have received more formal training to take charge when someone becomes ill or is injured, to look after first aid equipment, e.g. restocking of supplies and ensuring that an ambulance or other professional medical help is called when appropriate. - 6.
+Appointed staff undergo yearly training in the administration of adrenaline (Epipens) to treat anaphylactic shock. - 7.
+The Annual Consent for Administering Medication and First Aid for Pupils form is received by email at the beginning of each academic year specifying any allergies or medical conditions and giving authority to act on behalf of the parents in a medical emergency (in loco parentis) until they can be contacted.